i18n-site/md/ga/i18n.site/conf/foot.md

 ## Comhpháirteanna Gréasáin

-Ní féidir leat `js` as `foot.pug` a scríobh.
-Má tá idirghníomhú ag teastáil, saincheap an chomhpháirt gréasáin le do thoil.
+Ní féidir leat scríobh `js` in `foot.pug` Má tá idirghníomhú ag teastáil, saincheapadh an chomhpháirt gréasáin le do thoil.

 Is féidir [comhpháirt gréasáin](https://www.freecodecamp.org/news/build-your-first-web-component/) a shainiú in `md/.i18n/htm/index.js` agus ansin é a úsáid in `foot.pug` .